 Before you can import your existing store data, you first need to export your data from PrestaShop.
 Shopify provides a module that you can install on your Prestashop store to export your data.
-When your export is completed, you'll have a ZIP file saved on your computer that you can use to import your data to Shopify.
+When your export is completed, your computer downloads a ZIP file containing your PrestaShop data, which you can use to import that data to Shopify.

 Download the export module ZIP file.

 From your Prestashop admin, go to Modules > Module Manager and click Upload a module.